Mary Lyon Foundation

 The Mary Lyon Foundation Inc. was established in 1990 and incorporated as a 501(c)(3) non-profit organization on March 8, 1991.
 It is a community-based organization, supporting all aspects of quality education in the towns of Ashfield, Buckland, Charlemont, Colrain, Hawley, Heath, Plainfield, Rowe, and Shelburne, as well as occasional outreach in other Franklin County and Connecticut River Valley towns.

-Vision: The Foundation’s vision is for all students to be ready to learn; to succeed academically, socially, and emotionally; and to thrive in the wider world.
+Vision: The Foundation’s vision is for all students to have the resources to be ready to learn, to succeed in school and to thrive in the wider world.

-Mission: The Foundation’s mission is to promote student success by mobilizing community investment in services and programs that create positive educational outcomes.
+Mission: The Foundation’s mission is to empower students and their families by advocating for community investment in programs and services.

 Succeeding Sue Samoriski as Founding Executive Director, 26-year educator and administrator Kristen Tillona-Baker joined the Foundation in January of 2021 as the new Executive Director.
 It is with great pride that the foundation recently celebrated its 30th year of providing invaluable resources to students, families, and educators in the nine hilltown communities of northwestern Massachusetts.
 As the Foundation embarks on its next thirty years of service to our community, our mission is at the heart of all that we do to support our community.